shenwei356/unikmer/README.md

 1. Searching

-        grep            search Kmer from binary file
+        grep            search Kmer from binary files

 1. Misc

         stats           statistics of binary files
-        num             print number of Kmers in binary file genautocomplete generate shell autocompletion script
+        num             print number of Kmers in binary files genautocomplete generate shell autocompletion script
         help            Help about any command
         version         print version information and check for update